 What is the purpose of process mapping?

-A major benefit of process mapping is to give you awareness about your crucial business processes, which can turn into a competitive advantage.
+A major process mapping benefit is to give you awareness about your crucial business processes, which can turn into a competitive advantage.

 Once you capture your process maps, you need to ensure you not only maintain them to keep them up-to-date but also improve them incrementally to ensure you maximize the advantages your process maps can give you.

-There are many benefits of process mapping, but here are the three most important:
+There are many advantages of process mapping, but here are the three most important: